San Juan de Dios Church (San Rafael): History

-The town of San Rafael had its humble beginning as part of the Hacienda de Buenavista under the San Juan de Dios brothers.
+The town of San Rafael began as part of the Hacienda de Buenavista under the San Juan de Dios brothers.
 Though belonging to that religious group, the place was however administered by the Augustinian friars who established the mission in 1750.
 The date of the construction of the present stone church is debatable although some sources indicate that the convent was built in 1863, which can be assumed to be the time when the church was also being erected.
 Fray Antonio Piernavieja, OSA who served as parish priest from 1868 to 1873 and from 1875 to 1877 finished the convent.
 Rev. Fr.
 Ranielle Pineda is the church's present Parish Priest, and with Rev. Fr.
 Alvin Pila as Parochial Vicar.